boginw/migrations-gradle-plugin/README.md

 for `init`.
 Gradle requires giving names to arguments; therefore, the arguments are not the same between the CLI tool and this plugin.
 Below is a list of commands and their arguments.

+All commands have an `output` option.
+This option specifies where the output from commands should be printed to.
+You can set this option by specifying `--output <FILE-PATH>` where `<FILE-PATH>` is a path to a file where the output should be forwarded to.

 * [`migrateInit`](http://mybatis.org/migrations/init.html): Initializes a new 'migration path', also called a ' repository' (of migration scripts)
     * `--idPattern`: Change the default timestamp based file prefix to number sequence